NIH-CARD/SALRR/README.md

 - SIRV example command:
 `sbatch --array=1-4 sirv_assembly.sh`
 5. **Merging**
-Merging transcript assemblies from IsoQuant and StringTie using TAMA to generate a unified `.GTF` file
+Merging transcript assemblies from IsoQuant and StringTie using TAMA to generate a unified `.GTF` file, reannotation the `.GTF` with gffcompare and requantifying using IsoQuant
 Example command:
 `sbatch --array=1-4 tama_merge_sh`

+**Output**
+The main final outputs of the pipeline are the merged `.GTF` file of the sample including the `.tsv` files with transcripts and gene quantifications.